• HOME

 colorful street art of a maya man in san juan la laguna

-The calles (streets) of San Juan La Laguna are colorfully painted and some of them are adorned in amazing art murals.
+The calles (streets) of San Juan La Laguna are colorfully painted, and some of them are adorned with amazing art murals.

-Find it by heading to the store called Lema Association.
-You will no doubt see a street covered in color (it’s hard to miss).
+You can reach it by heading to the store called Lema Association, where you’ll discover a street covered in a prism of rainbow hues.

 This street came alive during Semana Santa in April and although we didn’t get to see the procession, the decorations of straw hats and fairy lights were still dangling above the street.